COVID-19 vaccination in the United Kingdom: Vaccination centres

 More than 70 sites across the UK were in operation at the end of the programme's first full week (15 December 2020).
 Whilst hospitals formed the centres initially, GP-led centres also started later in that week.

 Care home locations in England entered the programme on Wednesday 16 December.
 "Hundreds" of residents received the first dose in seven care homes in Slough, Aintree, Herne Bay, Thanet, Chalfont St Peter, Droitwich and Cheltenham.
 Larger care homes (50 to 70 beds) were to be prioritised.

 The Chelsea Pensioners received their first dose at the Royal Hospital Chelsea on 23 December.

 Large venues such as sports stadia and exhibition centres started to be used as mass vaccination centres from 11 January 2021, with seven such centres opening in England at Millennium Point, Birmingham; Ashton Gate Stadium, Bristol; ExCeL London; Manchester Tennis and Football Centre; Centre for Life, Newcastle; Robertson House, Stevenage; and Epsom Downs Racecourse, Surrey.
 Seven mass vaccination centres were initially opened in Wales with that number increasing to 34 by February alongside 17 acute and community hospital sites.

 Over 400 GP-led centres were rolling out the vaccination in Wales by the start of February.

 High street pharmacies in England started to administer the vaccine from 14 January 2021, with 6 chosen for the roll out initially.

 Places of worship also started to be used as large vaccination centres, with Salisbury Cathedral and Lichfield Cathedral among the first to make provisions from 15 January 2021; with the Al-Abbas Islamic Centre in Balsall Heath, Birmingham becoming the first mosque to offer the service on 21 January 2021.

 Popup events and mobile centres

-Numerous popup vaccination events took place during the programme.
-Venues included Mosques, Churches, and community centres, and food banks.
+Numerous pop-up vaccination events took place during the programme.
+Venues included mosques, churches, community centres, and food banks.
 Tottenham Hotspur stadium hosted three vaccine events delivered by Morris House Group Practice during 2021 delivering over 10,000 vaccines and pushing Haringey to the top of the vaccine delivery at that time.

 Many areas operated vaccine buses to increase convenience and enable patients not able to travel to be vaccinated.